marwahaha/berkeleystreets/README.md

 cat streets-sorted.txt | grep "^no-" > sorted/north.txt
 ```

-I think of north of campus, student co-ops, codornices park and live oak park, cheeseboard, the rose garden, the circle.
+Close to campus, students find housing in homes, apartments, and [co-ops](https://www.bsc.coop/).
+[Cheese Board Pizza and Bakery](https://cheeseboardcollective.coop/) is a famous spot, often with live jazz.
+The original Peet's Coffee is in this neighborhood.

+The parks are stunning: sit by the creek at Live Oak Park, go down the rock slide at Codornices, or get lost in the Rose Garden.
 I lived here in 2012-13 and again from 2014-16.

 ### Tilden Park
 ```
 cat streets-sorted.txt | grep "^t-" > sorted/tilden.txt
 ```

-Where the main entrance is, and the winding roads near it.
-Some of the highest points in Berkeley.
-The regional park is incredible -- once you enter, it feels like another world.
-There's a farm at the top.
-The train area is cool to watch.
-This borders the LBNL area.
+There are many small parks and winding roads in this neighborhood.
+This mostly residential area borders a jewel of Berkeley -- Tilden Park.

+Once I'm on a trail, I feel like I'm in another world.
+There's Lake Anza.
+The train exhibit has a replica steam train you can ride; it's also fun to watch.

+Some of my favorite views are from the Lawrence Hall of Science, a children's museum.
+Once, I saw a raptor there; I think it was one of the [peregrine falcons that live on campus](https://calfalcons.berkeley.edu/).

+---

 ## Other ideas